City Mayors reviews local government from around the world Index

 The principal decision-making body within the Corporation’s governing structures is the Court of Common Council.
 This has a membership of 100 members, elected directly from the City’s 25 wards.
 It meets every four weeks, though its committees meet more regularly.
 There are many committees of the Court of Common Council Policy and Resources, Finance, Education, Planning and Transportation etc. as well as a number serving the City’s individual schools.
 Several of the committees (Education, for instance) have co-opted members serving on them, but these hold their membership through specialist expertise and have no other voting rights within the Corporation.
 The acknowledged ‘leader’ of the Corporation, other than its historic Lord Mayor, is the Chairman of the Policy and Resources Committee, who is generally called upon to represent the body to the media etc.

 To be eligible to stand for election, candidates must be Freemen of the City of London (a minor titular honour, recipients are nominated by one of the City’s livery companies these being guilds of medieval origin) and listed on the electoral roll of the City.
-Elections are strictly on a non-political basis it is possible to stand for election and be nominated by a political party but this practice is discouraged and instances of it are very rare.
+Elections are on a non-political basis it is possible to stand for election and be nominated by a political party, but this practice is discouraged and instances of it are very rare, with the first ever (Labour) party candidate elected in 2014.

 In addition, there is a Court of Aldermen.
 There are 25 Aldermen, one elected from each ward.
 Over time, the role and significance of the office of Alderman has diminished and today officeholders discharge minor judicial functions within the City as magistrates and are allowed to sit on the committees of the Court of Common Council.